Timelords (role-playing game): History

 TimeLords was developed by Greg Porter while attending college at Virginia Tech in the early 1980s, and many of his fellow Wargaming Society members are immortalized in the first edition as sample characters.
-He approached many game companies with the idea for a time travel based role playing game, but all preferred a supplement for their own systems rather than a stand alone RPG.
+He approached many game companies with the idea for a time travel-based role-playing game, but all preferred a supplement for their own systems rather than a stand-alone RPG.
 Fantasy Games Unlimited agreed to publish the game, but sat on it for several years and never did.

-Blacksburg Tactical Research Center was started by Porter in 1985, and TimeLords was its first RPG product.
+Porter started Blacksburg Tactical Research Center in 1985, and TimeLords was its first RPG product.
 It did not initially sell well, but maintained a cult following that allowed a second edition to be published in 1990.
 Several books of adventures were published in the early 1990s for use with the second edition.

-In 2003, Timelords was redone as a setting for BTRC's EABA universal role playing game system.
+In 2003, Timelords was redone as a setting for BTRC's EABA universal role-playing game system.
 BTRC stopped paper publication of all of its games, and made them available only in a downloaded PDF format, or printed on-demand.